ziporah/Marlin/README.md

 ## Before flashing this firmware (optional, but recommended):

 First time, I recommend making a backup of your firmware.
-At least your bootlaoder (addresses from 0x08000000 to 0x08010000).
+At least your bootloader (addresses from 0x08000000 to 0x08010000).
 This way, you can always recover/return to stock firmware by:
   1. flashing the bootloader backup, from address 0x08000000 to 0x8010000.
   2. flashing any of the available Anet firmwares from address 0x08010000 onwards.

-If you don't perform this step, and, just in case of brick, there are copies of stock firmware ET4 releases and bootloader below on resources section.
+If you don't perform this step, and, just in case of brick, there are copies of stock firmware ET4 releases and bootloader below on [resources](https://github.com/davidtgbe/Marlin#resources) section.

 ## Considerations